jessicarod7/TI84-colour-physics-bible/README.md

 - Final velocity (in m/s)
 - Time (in s)

 This program is written in TI-BASIC, and will work from RAM or the Archive.
-Due to the size of the program (over 12 000 bytes on device, without the automatically generated list ```PHVAR```), it is recommended to store the program in the Archive.
+Due to the size of the program (12 119 bytes on TI-84+CE, 13 368 bytes on TI-84+C SE) without the automatically generated list ```PHVAR```, it is recommended to store the program in the Archive.
 Although this program is capable of running on black and white display TI-83/84 graphing calculator, it is *not recommended*, as the text is optimized for the larger colour displays and will wrap on top of itself on black and white screens.

 ## Installing the Physics Bible